Last Updated on November 8, 2023 by Matt Musico

 When it comes to Brewers all time home run leaders, a few names immediately come to mind.
-Their mark had already been made on the franchise single-season leaderboard but doesn’t stop there.
+Their mark had already been made on the franchise’s single-season leaderboard, but the impact goes beyond that.
 They show up below in the top five, as well.

 Let’s get into some of the details for Brewers home run loyalty, shall we?
 We’ll first talk about the very top of the leaderboard before listing out the remainder of the top 23.

 Want to see the Brewers slug dingers in person?
 Grab tickets from our friends at Vivid Seats.
 And before you get to the stadium, make sure you’re decked out in the right gear.
 Get official Brewers merch from the MLB Shop or a ‘Big Dinger Energy’ shirt from our apparel store.

 Brewers All Time Home Run Leaders: Top 5